emrekybs/DraculaOS/README.md

-## DRACULA OS Tools is a submenu where you will find the following OSINT and Cyber Intelligence tools:
+"DRACULA OS Tools is a submenu where you will find the following OSINT and Cyber Intelligence tools"

 <img src="https://github.com/emrekybs/DraculaOS-/blob/main/dracula.png">